grifferz/pah-irc/README.md

     If you are the current round's Card Tsar then you aren't allowed to resign.
     Choose the winning play first!

+*   `winner <number>`

+    `<number>`

+    Used by the Card Tsar to indicate that the play numbered <number> is the one they think is best.

+    This command can be simply abbreviated as a single digit, as it will be obvious from the context what is meant.

 ### Private commands

 These commands can be given in private message to the bot.
 Again there are some